lad-sapienza/lad/posts/ricerca/living-in-the-town-living-in-the-countryside/index.md

 **Welcome addresses**:
   - **Gaetano Lettieri**, Director of Dept. SARAS, Sapienza University of Rome
   - **Anila Bitri Lani**, Ambassador of the Albanian Republic in Rome
-  - **Paolo Andrea Bartorelli**, Director of Office 6 (Cultural Cooperation and Archaeological Missions) of Italian Ministry of Foreign Affairs
   - **Paolo Carafa**, Deputy Rector for Archaeological Heritage, Sapienza University of Rome

 `10:00 - 10:20`